-The point of wearing a mask is to protect others from you, and protect yourself by not touching your face.
-Regardless of the rules, a crowded space, or a place with a lot of people present requires a mask; especially if you are to be within 6 feet of others.
+The point of wearing a mask is to protect others from you and protect yourself by not touching your face.
+Regardless of the rules, a crowded space or a place with many people present requires a mask, especially if you are to be within 6 feet of others.

 Take homemade masks

 Cloth masks may not be the most comfortable, but they do help prevent virus spread.
 With their double layers and reusability, you will save money while staying safe!